MixedRealityLab/music-class-chat/docs/design.md

 - `url` (string)
 - `hidden` (bool) - don't show in/add to content tab

+?? other content types, e.g. multi-track or switchable audio.

 ## UserChat

 One User's actual conversation in one Chat.